glnmario/ias-lang-comp/README.md

 This repository contains the code for the experiments reported in:

-**Incremental Alternative Sampling as a Lens into the Temporal and Representational Resolution of Linguistic Prediction**.
-(June 2024).
-Mario Giulianelli, Sarenne Wallbridge, Ryan Cotterell, Raquel Fernández.
+Giulianelli, M., Wallbridge, S., Cotterell, R., & Fernández, R. (2024). **Incremental Alternative Sampling as a Lens into the Temporal and Representational Resolution of Linguistic Prediction**. https://doi.org/10.31234/osf.io/fhp84

 ## Instructions
 **[0]** Install `requirements.txt`.